keycloak/keycloak/examples/fuse/README.md

 as it's not used by application or Blueprint or Spring descriptor, but it's used just in jetty-web.xml file.

 **Servlet web application deployed by pax-whiteboard-extender** - Take a look at `product-portal-app` for inspiration.
 The needed steps are:
-* Keycloak provides PaxWebIntegrationService, which allows to inject jetty-authenticator.xml and configure security constraints for your application.
+* Keycloak provides PaxWebIntegrationService, which allows to inject jetty-web.xml and configure security constraints for your application.
 Example `product-portal-app` declares this in `OSGI-INF/blueprint/blueprint.xml` .
 Note that your servlet needs to depend on it.
 * Steps 2,3 are same like for classic WAR